oriad6/computer-networks-c/README.md

 # 💻 Computer Networks Project
-This project was developed as part of an Advanced Programming in C academic course.
+This project was developed as part of an "Advanced Programming in C" academic course.
 The goal is to model a computer network and implement algorithms that allow a company to purchase the minimum set of communication lines such that all computers in the network remain connected, with minimal total cost.

 ---